COVID-19 Information for Parks & Trails

 The Parks and Recreation Department also offers a variety of activities that are suitable for citizens of all ages and abilities.

 The City of Forest Lake's Community Gardens are located in Tower Park, behind the Forest Lake Senior Center.
 Currently, there are 20 garden 10 x 10 garden plots that are leased out on an annual basis and the cost of each garden plot is $30.00 per season.
 The city will prepare the garden beds in the spring, mark the boundaries for each individual plot, and have water available on site.
 If you are interested in renting a plot, review the rental agreement and submit your application either online or in person at the Forest Lake City Center.
 Garden plots are available on a first-come, first-serve basis.
+All Community Garden plots have been reserved for 2021.

 - The Parks Department manages 251 acres spread across 23 parks.